Dillion Harper

-Kelsie Marie Hayes (born September 27, 1991), known professionally as Dillion Harper, is an American former pornographic actress whose career spanned over a decade, accumulating over 675 acting credits in adult films.
+Dillion Harper is an American former pornographic film actress.

 Career

-Professional career
+Adult films

-Before her career, Hayes worked at a country club hostess in Florida.
-Citing a need for money, Hayes entered the adult film industry in 2012 by sending her pictures to companies such as Bang Bros and Brazzers.
+Before her career, Harper worked as a country club hostess in Florida.
+Citing a need for money, Harper entered the adult film industry in 2012 by sending her pictures to companies such as Bang Bros and Brazzers.
 In 2015, she followed in the footsteps of Sasha Grey and Michelle Sinclair by posing for a shoot as a supermodel.
 She attended the 2016 TEXXXAS adult expo, which had been threatened due to their original host dropping the event due to opposition advocacy.

-In 2018, Hayes joined with Fleshlight to release an interactive sex toy.
+In 2018, Harper joined with Fleshlight to release an interactive sex toy.